-Jillian tells me that for all the unkindness, abuse, and hard times she has faced, she also experienced kindness and compassion beyond imagination from people which instilled in her, early on, that compassion is what the world to be a better place.
+Jillian tells me that for all the unkindness, abuse, and hard times she had faced, she also experienced kindness and compassion beyond imagination from people which instilled in her, early on, that compassion is what the world needs to be a better place.

 “You see, Jayati, my sister survived.
 She is now settled in Australia, she’s married and has a beautiful little girl.
 This all could happen because of the milk that Ashok provided without ever asking for money or anything in return,” she tells me and I cannot gather myself to speak something for a few seconds.

 She continues, “I visit India twice or thrice every single year, and people here are so warm and welcoming.
 They bring flowers, they embrace me, they wait for me, they come to see me off at the airport.
-But, here in the UK, even if I take people and their kids to Disneyland and spend 200 pounds, next day, they’ll remind me that I borrowed 20 pounds from them.
-So I think, there’s something in their (India’s) water which ain’t in here.
 The warmth, the kindness people in India have towards others, it’s just not there anywhere and you have to live with it!”

 I ask Jillian about her career graph and her moments of triumph and failure and she explains, “The biggest moment of triumph would be when I decided that I had to find a way out.
 At 17, I went to Delhi and took a few small jobs.
 I had understood by then that your hands are tied without money.
 You need finances to do anything, be anything.
 It was this time that I applied and was selected to work at Bank of America.
-I took up two jobs as I wanted to put in all the hardwork that I could.
+I took up two jobs as I wanted to put in all the hard work that I could.
 In return, the only thing I sought was mentorship.
-I went to the CEO and told asked him if he would mentor me.
+I went to the CEO and asked him if he would mentor me.
 Surprised as he was, he said that no one had asked him for mentorship.
-He put a few conditions like I had to get her daughter to do homework, et., and in return, he would mentor me for an hour or so.”
+He put a few conditions like I had to get his daughter to do home work, etc., and in return, he would mentor me for an hour or so.”

 “I wasn’t a Harvard or Cambridge graduate, but I wanted to learn what these graduates know.
-But, I couldn’t go there, so how do I learn and gain knowledge that they get there at such prestigious universities.
-I sought mentorship from the brightest of minds.
+I always sought mentorship from the brightest of minds.
 And, when you lack experience and money, you need to be very humble.
 You have to be willing to do anything that it takes to get what you want.”

 Jillian has recollected her experiences in her book, ‘Indian.
-English.’ a memoir.
+English.’
 Interestingly, a Hollywood film is also being made based on her book.
-Talking about the film, Jillian reveals to me that one condition that she has put forth to the producers.
+Talking about the film, Jillian reveals to me one condition that she had put forth to the producers.

-“Share with me the one page/chapter in the book that you have bookmarked in your memory and keep visiting,” I insist and she sighs, “Ah, there are so many!”
+“Share with me that one page/chapter in the book that you have bookmarked in your memory and keep re-visiting,” I insist and she sighs, “Ah, there are so many!”

-“But, I keep going to the chapter where I have talked about my mother.
-I have seen her starve in order to feed us.
+“But, I keep going to the chapter where I talk about my mother.
+I saw her starve in order to feed us.
 Every day, we were only given a roti, a little gravy, and a handful of meat.
 We would be so hungry that we would just get on it as soon as it came.
-Only after we were finished, we would realize that mother hasn’t eaten.
+Only after we were finished, we would realize that mother hadn’t eaten.
 We would ask her, ‘What will you eat?’ and she would smile and reply, ‘My friends have made me eat so much that I have no stomach left to eat more.’
-She was abused, too, beaten sometimes by the owner who gave us the place to live under the stairs, but, she tolerated it all.
+She was abused, too, beaten sometimes by the owner who gave us the place to live under the stairs, but she tolerated it all.
 She sacrificed her entire life to protect us and raise us.
 It needs so much strength!
-I titled this chapter, ‘Homage to a noble fighter,’” she says and at the loss of words, I sit silent, ‘trying’ to imagine all that she has said.
+I titled this chapter, ‘Homage to a noble fighter,’” she says and at the loss of words, I sit silent, ‘trying’ to imagine all that she has just said.

 P.S.
 To know more about Jillian Haslam and her work, you may visit her website, here.
 To know about her Trust and charity work and if you wish to contribute to her vision, visit Remedia Trust website, here.